elwint/endurance-records-cup-tm2/README.md

 # Modified Records Eyepiece for Endurance(Cup) [TM2]

+Support for: `Endurance.Script.txt` & `EnduranceCup.Script.txt`

+Working: Local Records (+ points system)

+To make use of the points system, use `EnduranceCup.Script.txt`

 ## Warning

-Don't excpect it to be 100% bug free

-Code is kinda garbage, I modified the files a long time ago and updated it recently in a really short time
+Don't excpect it to be 100% bug free.
+My code is kinda garbage, I modified the files a long time ago and updated it just recently in a very short time.

 But at least it works :)

 ## Installation

-Place the files in the correct folders
+First place the files in the correct folders of XAseco2 and the script in the Scripts folder of your dedicated server.

-Edit your `plugins.xml`:
+Edit your `plugins.xml` of XAseco2:

 Remove: